Home EssentialsBond MarketWhat is Green Bond?

 • People who are more conscious of and motivated to take action to combat climate change are drawn to the green aspect.

 • Higher demand for green bonds results in a decrease in interest rates, which reduces company spending.
-These savings are either distributed as a dividend to investors or utilized to reduce the cost of borrowing, which boosts profitability.
+These savings are either distributed as a dividend to investors or utilised to reduce the cost of borrowing, which boosts profitability.

 • The credit rating of these bonds typically matches that of other financial instruments issued by the same company.

+No, there will be no tax exemption for green bonds.
 Typically, nations that issue green bonds make sure that any income from these investments is tax-free.
 A lower borrowing cost will result from this.
 According to the official cited above, India won’t provide any such perks.

 Closing thoughts